Call to Action (CTA)

 CTA Placement

 Above the fold — Always.
 Your primary CTA must be visible without scrolling on every device.
+Visitors with immediate intent shouldn’t have to hunt for a way to take action.

 Adjacent to social proof — Visitors look for reassurance at the moment of decision.
 A testimonial or review count next to the CTA button reduces anxiety and increases clicks.
+This is the single highest-converting placement combination.

 In-line with benefit statements — “Our clients see 127% CVR improvement within 90 days.
 [Book a Free Audit →]” — the CTA follows directly from the credibility claim.